siverpro/testnet_wiki/docs/90_FAQ/20_Technical_questions.md

 ## The "invalid character 'S' looking for beginning of value" error message

 This is something that comes up when there's an unhandled exception.
-It's becoming more rare, but any time there's code without 100% exception handling this will occasionally.
+It's becoming more rare, but any time there's code without 100% exception handling this will occasionally happen.
 No real solution for this except..
 Trying again.